-The independence drive is led by Puigdemont.
 The region held a referendum on Oct.
 1.

 Tens of thousands of people gathered in the streets of Barcelona around the Catalan regional government palace to celebrate the independence vote.
 They chanted for the Spanish flag to be removed as live music played.